Skip to content

 1. Call [`load_benchmark`][cesnet_tszoo.benchmarks.load_benchmark] with the desired benchmark.
 You can use your own saved benchmark or you can use already built-in one.
 This will download the dataset and annotations (if available) if they have not been previously downloaded.

-3. Use [`get_train_dataloader`][cesnet_tszoo.datasets.series_based_cesnet_dataset.SeriesBasedCesnetDataset.get_train_dataloader] or [`get_train_df`][cesnet_tszoo.datasets.series_based_cesnet_dataset.SeriesBasedCesnetDataset.get_train_df] to get training data for chosen model.
+3. Use [`get_train_dataloader`](reference_cesnet_dataset.md#cesnet_tszoo.datasets.cesnet_dataset.CesnetDataset.get_train_dataloader)/[`get_train_df`](reference_cesnet_dataset.md#cesnet_tszoo.datasets.cesnet_dataset.CesnetDataset.get_train_df)/[`get_train_numpy`](reference_cesnet_dataset.md#cesnet_tszoo.datasets.cesnet_dataset.CesnetDataset.get_train_numpy) to get training data for chosen model.

-5. Evaluate the model on [`get_test_dataloader`][cesnet_tszoo.datasets.series_based_cesnet_dataset.SeriesBasedCesnetDataset.get_test_dataloader] or [`get_test_df`][cesnet_tszoo.datasets.series_based_cesnet_dataset.SeriesBasedCesnetDataset.get_test_df].
+6. Evaluate the model on [`get_test_dataloader`](reference_cesnet_dataset.md#cesnet_tszoo.datasets.cesnet_dataset.CesnetDataset.get_test_dataloader)/[`get_test_df`](reference_cesnet_dataset.md#cesnet_tszoo.datasets.cesnet_dataset.CesnetDataset.get_test_df)/[`get_test_numpy`](reference_cesnet_dataset.md#cesnet_tszoo.datasets.cesnet_dataset.CesnetDataset.get_test_numpy).

-You can create custom time-based benchmarks with [`save_benchmark`][cesnet_tszoo.datasets.time_based_cesnet_dataset.TimeBasedCesnetDataset.save_benchmark] or series-based benchmarks with [`save_benchmark`][cesnet_tszoo.datasets.series_based_cesnet_dataset.SeriesBasedCesnetDataset.save_benchmark].
+You can create custom benchmarks with [`save_benchmark`](reference_cesnet_dataset.md#cesnet_tszoo.datasets.cesnet_dataset.CesnetDataset.save_benchmark).

 """